Getting to St Ives

 Leave the M5 motorway just after Exeter at Junction 31 and join the A30.
 The journey to St Ives will take approximately 2 hours.
 Continue on the A30 bypassing Hayle, take the second exit at the next roundabout and go straight on at the first mini-roundabout.
 If you want to drive into town, turn left at the second mini roundabout, following the signposts.
 During the summer holidays it is recommended to use the Park & Ride Train Service (signposted)

 We have a helpful guide on car parking for the St Ives area as we know how difficult it can be.

 Long distance scheduled coach services within the county and beyond are operated as commericial concerns by National Express.
 The town's bus station is at the Malakoff.
 National Express tickets are available from the Visit St Ives Information Centre.

-Newquat Airport is approximately 50 minutes drive from St Ives.
-Destinations include Stanstead, Gatwick, Birmingham, Manchester, Dublin, Edinburgh and others.
+Newquay Airport is approximately 50 minutes drive from St Ives.
+Destinations include Stansted, Gatwick, Birmingham, Manchester, Dublin, Edinburgh and others.

 There is a taxi rank in St Ives, which is located in the town centre next to the Cinema.
 (Located on Dove Street).